tolitius/bb8/README.md

     	creates a pair of keys (in two files "file-path" and "file-path.pub"). example: --gen-keys file-path -issue-new-token string
     	issue new token/asset. example ("limit" param is optional): --issue-new-token '{"code": "XYZ", "issuer-address": "address", "distributor-seed":"seed", "limit": "42.0"}'
+  -new-tx string
+    	build and submit a new transaction. "operations" and "signers" are optional, if there are no "signers", the "source-account" seed will be used to sign this transaction. example: --new-tx '{"source-account": "address or seed", {"operations": "trust": {"code": "XYZ", "issuer-address": "address"}}, "signers": ["seed1", "seed2"]}'
   -send-payment string
     	send payment from one account to another. example: --send-payment '{"from": "seed", "to": "address", "token": "BTC", "amount": "42.0", "issuer": "address"}'
   -submit-tx string
     	submits a base64 encoded transaction. example: --submit-tx txn -tx-options string
-    	add one or more transaction options. example: --tx-options '{"homeDomain": "stellar.org", "maxWeight": 1}'
+    	add one or more transaction options. example: --tx-options '{"home-domain": "stellar.org", "max-weight": 1, "inflation-destination": "address"}'
 ```

 ## Create Account Keys